Y4NN777/devlens-mcp/README.md

 ## Why?

 I got tired of copy-pasting URLs and manually feeding web content to Claude or leaving my editor to read docs and understand docs ( favorite pain points ).
-This server lets the LLM fetch what it needs directly.
+This server lets the LLM fetch what it needs directly based on given prompts

 ## Tools